johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 Like Elons response: Try to become the AI.
 Requires increasing bandwidth via neural-link.

-Natural sources of exessential threat are essentially negligible compared to the human create ones.
+Natural sources of existential threat are essentially negligible compared to the human create ones.

 Interesting idea: Gene sequence any medical cases where there is illness but we cannot make a diagnosis.
 Would allow us to catch potential problems sooner.

 Reason for optimism: We have had a radical change in our relationship/outlook toward the environment since the 60s.
-Might be able to do something similar for exessential risk.
+Might be able to do something similar for existential risk.

 Thoughts about truth:
 Truth - reality / objective
-tribal truth - What your group agrees is true Iterative truth - “git-lab” truth asymptotes to Truth
+tribal truth - What your group agrees is true Iterative truth - “git-lab” truth asymptotic to Truth

 Negative Qualities:
 Times when I act like I know something when I really don't